Ringer® Compost Plus Compost Starter

 - Every 7 to 10 days, aerate pile with an aeration tool or turn with forked tool or spade

 - Grass clippings will compost the fastest, leaves are slower and twigs, woodchips, etc. will take the longest.
 That is all it takes to learn how to compost.
-If you would like more information about composting, please visit our 'How to Compost' page in our Gardening 101 section.
+If you would like more information about composting, please visit our 'How to Compost' article.

 How to use your Humus: